Dollaking/angular-flask-muckaround/README.md

 - python3-flask
 - mongodb

+For all others see `requirements.txt`

+## Setup

+To run this locally you will need to have a running version of MongoDB as well as the required Python packages.

-## Setting up a virtual Environment
+### Setting up a virtual Environment

 A virtual environment allows us to keep all our required packages within our project.
 We then add the packages to our `.gitignore`.
 This stops our project from vommitting all over our system and leaving redundant packages once the project is finished.
 If you don't care, just run `pip3 install -r requirements.txt`